HafsaHameed457/NT-Info/README.md

 Allow Listing and White Listing refer to the practice of explicitly permitting specific entities (e.g., IP addresses, domains, applications, or users) to access a resource or system.

+## Difference

+- Allow Listing: Modern terminology to avoid potential biases associated with "white" in "whitelisting."
+It functions the same as whitelisting.

+- White Listing: Older term with the same concept, now being replaced in many contexts for inclusivity.